“Well-priced, well-placed hotel with a quiet courtyard garden, 5 minutes' walk from Earl's Court Tube”

 - Safe box

-Drinks and food are available via room service or in the open-plan dining room and bar - a bright, breezy space with cushioned banquettes and funky palm-print wallpaper.
+Drinks and food are available via room service or in the open-plan dining room and bar.
 If the weather’s good, you can head out to the courtyard and eat in the shade of silvery olive trees.

 There are numerous restaurants within walking distance if you’d prefer to eat out; staff are happy to book tables.